tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 Some notes about this implementation of range:
 - Although the `Array(n)` function allocates space for n elements, the result is still "empty" so `fill()` is necessary to actually create the entries.
-- The function passed to `map` is using an optional second argument which receives the index of the current element.
+- The function passed to `map` is using an optional second argument which receives the index of the current element.  *See note in the [Array Cheatsheat](#array-cheatsheet) suggesting not to use this*.
 - The `_` is not special syntax, it's a valid variable name.
-I use `_` as a convention for variables that I must name but don't actually use.
+I use `_` as a convention for a parameter that I don't use.
 This is imitating Haskell syntax.

 ---------------------